 - These cameras are ideal for landscape photography.
-Most photographers prefer them for art photography or street photography.
-As well as product photography and real estate photography.
+Most photographers prefer them for art photography or street photography and product photography and real estate photography.

 - The large sensor makes a larger light-gathering surface area.
-That provides the sensor with an added advantage.
-This is true when capturing images in low light situations.
+That provides the sensor with an added advantage, especially when capturing images in low light situations.
 Low-light performance wins with the full frame camera.

 - The full frame cameras are more expensive than the APS-C cameras

-- It is hard to fill the frame with any distance, a spooked subject such as a flying bird.
+- It is hard to fill the frame with any distance, a spooked subject such as a flying birds.

 Advantages of APS-C

-- APS-C cameras are lesser expensive than the full-frame cameras
+- APS-C cameras are less expensive than full frame cameras.

 - You can get an inexpensive lens made of smaller glass components due to the sensor’s smaller size.
 Get details designed for the APS-C cameras specifically.
 That will save you more money.